Often we can't even predict the weather the next day, how could we make long-term predictions about the future of our species?

 A classic model based on this approach is Freeman Dyson's 1979 study which analyzed possible catastrophes that could have erased life in the distant future, from the death of the Sun to the escape of stars from galaxies.

-What, in short, are the long-term predictions on the challenges humanity will face if it survives (very) longer?
+In short, what are the long-term predictions on the challenges humanity will face if it survives (very) longer?

 Problem number 1: surviving better than other mammals